-Max Lentz was a Hellgate High School student who died in a kayaking accident in 2007 on the Gauley River in West Virginia.
+Why the name?Max Lentz was a Hellgate High School student who died in a kayaking accident in 2007 on the Gauley River in West Virginia.
 He was a popular kid who embodied many of the values shared by Missoulians.
 He was a friend to virtually anyone he met and could always be counted on for a good laugh.
 Max was a good friend to have and certainly won’t be forgotten by anyone who knew him.

 Most of us shared, in some way, the same joy for the river as Max did, so that’s where our brainstorming began.
 As Max’s friends say, “We want to do something bigger than just a memorial plaque for our friend, something that can be enjoyed by everyone and will benefit the entire community.”

 When we realized this project could really happen we began raising money.
-First off we decided on a project name, The Max.
-To start off the fundraising we designed a logo, made stickers, produced t-shirts, and created an aerial map of the Clark Fork River showing our specific potential sites.
+We first decided on a project name, “The Max”, the name is now The Max Wave.
+To start off the fundraising we designed a logo, made stickers, produced t-shirts and created an aerial map of the Clark Fork River showing our specific potential sites.

 With our arsenal of promotional materials The Max began hitting up Missoula at local events, creating awareness and generating excitement.
 The first big community event for The Max was held in May 2009, where there was an art exhibit, silent auction, movie premier, food and beer all to bring in money for The Max.
 The event as a whole was meant to stir conversation about the project and inform as many people as possible about The Max Wave.
 This set the agenda for the rest of the summer.
 Early in the winter of 2009-2010, after evaluating the two potential sites for The Max Wave, is was decided to focus on the Flynn–Lowney Diversion.